LIONS-EPFL/pntk/README.md

 # Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study

-Code for the PNTK, Neurips'22 paper "[Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study](https://arxiv.org/abs/2209.07736)"
+Code for the Neurips'22 paper called "[Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study](https://arxiv.org/abs/2209.07736)".

+The repo includes the source code for various experiments in the paper.

 ## Requirement